Open-EO/openeo-python-client/docs/auth.rst

 ===================================

 OpenID Connect (often abbreviated "OIDC") is an identity layer on top of the OAuth 2.0 protocol.
-It is a quite an extensive stack of interacting actors and protocols, and an in-depth discussion of its architecture would lead us too far here.
-However, in the context of working with openEO, these OpenID Connect concepts are useful to understand:
+An in-depth discussion of the whole architecture would lead us too far here, but some central OpenID Connect concepts are quite useful to understand in the context of working with openEO:

 *   There is **decoupling** between:

-    *   the *OpenID Connect identity provider* (the platform that handles the authentication of the user)
+    *   the *OpenID Connect identity provider* which handles the authentication/authorization and stores user information (e.g. an organization Google, Github, Microsoft, your academic/research institution, ...)
-    *   the *openEO back-end*, which manages earth observation collections and executes your algorithms
+    *   the *openEO back-end* which manages earth observation collections and executes your algorithms

-    Instead of managing the authentication procedure itself, a back-end first forwards a user to the log-in page of a OpenID Connect provider, such as an (external) organisation like Google or Microsoft.
+    Instead of managing the authentication procedure itself, an openEO back-end forwards a user to the relevant OpenID Connect provider to authenticate and request access to basic profile information (e.g. email address).
-    The user can log in there with an existing account (or create a new one) and then generally has to explicitly grant access to basic profile information (e.g. email address) that the back-end will use to identify the user.
+    On return, when the user allowed this access, the openEO back-end receives the profile information and uses this to identify the user.

-    Note that with this approach, the back-end does not have to take care of all the security and privacy challenges of properly handling user registration, authentication, etc.
+    Note that with this approach, the back-end does not have to take care of all the security and privacy challenges of properly handling user registration, passwords/authentication, etc.
     Also, it allows the user to securely reuse an existing account registered with an established organisation, instead of having to register yet another account with some web service.

-*   Your openEO script or application acts as a so called **OpenID Connect client**, with an associated **client ID**.
+*   Your openEO script or application acts as a so called **OpenID Connect client**, with an associated **client id**.
-    This practically means that, apart from a user account, you need a client ID as well (and often a client secret too) when authenticating.

-    The details of how to obtain the client ID and secret largely depend on the back-end and OpenID Connect provider: you might have to register a client yourself, or you might have to use an existing client ID.
-    Consult the openEO back-end (documentation)
-    about how to obtain client ID (and secret).

-*   There are several possible "**flows**" (also called "grants") to complete the whole OpenID Connect authentication dance:

-    * Authorization Code Flow
-    * Device Flow
-    * Client Credentials Flow
-    * Resource Owner Password flow
-    * Refresh Token Flow
+    In most cases, a default client (id) defined by the openEO back-end will be used automatically.
+    For some applications a custom client might be necessary, but this is out of scope of this documentation.

-    Picking the right flow highly depends on your use case and context: are you working interactively,
+*   OpenID Connect authentication can be done with different kind of "**flows**" (also called "grants") and picking the right flow depends on your specific use case.
-    are you working in a browser based environment, should your application be able to work without user interaction in the background,
-    what does the OpenID Connect provider support, ...?
+    The most common OIDC flows using the openEO Python Client Library are:

+    * :ref:`authenticate_oidc_device`
+    * :ref:`authenticate_oidc_client_credentials`
+    * :ref:`authenticate_oidc_refresh_token`

 OpenID Connect is clearly more complex than Basic HTTP Auth.